 In the top bar, you’ll see options to add an explored metric to a dashboard, download the visualization data as a csv, view queries (for dbt™ Semantic Layer metrics only), and reset Explorer (to remove all current metrics and settings and start over).

 Note that the same actions can be accessed via the 3-dot menu.
 (See below.)

 Under the top bar, you’ll see a list of the metrics you’re currently exploring as well as the option to add more metrics.
 You can explore up to 5 metrics at a time.
 (See below.)

-The tile for each metric indicates the service the metric’s connected to, the name of the metric, and the current aggregation type.
+The tile for each metric indicates the service the metric’s connected to and the name of the metric.
+Depending on the metric type and configuration, you may also see the aggregation type.
 (See below.)
 You can replace a metric tile with a different metric by clicking anywhere in the tile and choosing a metric from the list that displays.
-Note: For calculated metrics, you’ll see instead of the current aggregation type.
-If you click "calculated", you can view the calculation and select each metric to go to its homepage.
+Note: For calculated metrics, if you click in the tile you can view the calculation and select each metric to go to its homepage.

 Note: If you're exploring your data visualized as a scatter, bubble, or combination chart, you’ll see Change metric here instead of Remove.
 Learn more about exploring scatter, bubble, and combination charts.

 Under the metric tiles, you’ll see the metric exploration window.
 Along the top, the date range displays, along with any filters you’ve applied.
 To see a tooltip that lists the members for each filter, hover over the filter area.
 Tip: If your browser window is too narrow to list all of the filters you've applied, click the Filters applied button.

 The metric you’re exploring displays as a chart in the main window.
 The metric settings panel displays on the right.
 (See below.)